 Applications are made via the Brighton Fringe website.

 In addition to the outgoing touring bursary, The Pebble Trust offers up to £2,500 for an award winner from an international Fringe to bring their event to Brighton.
-This year’s winner is South African, Rob van Vuuren, with Dangled.
+Last year’s winner was South African, Rob van Vuuren, with Dangled.